xggg/learngit/readme.txt

-Git is a distributed version control system.
-Git is free software.
+Git is a distributed version control system.123123dev1 Git is free software.
 Creating a new branch is quick & And simple